+Figure 15.
+Knowledge Base Reasoning Service Interface

 API4KP Ontologies (normative)

 The API4KP ontology is composed by a family of ontologies, that formalize the vocabulary defined in Clause 4 as well as those introduced in Annex A and that are used throughout the specification.
 They also drive the generation of the APIs.